Right to Refuse Assessments

 How to Refuse a Test

-If parents choose to refuse testing for one or more tests administered in FCPS, they should first contact their student's school.
-The assessment coach, school test coordinator, or the student's teacher can address questions the parents may have about the test content, format, and purpose.
-The Office of Assessment and Reporting is another resource for parents to better understand FCPS assessment expectations for students.
+If caregivers choose to refuse testing for one or more tests administered in FCPS, they should first contact their student's school.
+The assessment coach, school test coordinator, or the student's teacher can address questions the caregivers may have about the test content, format, and purpose.
+The Office of Assessment and Reporting is another resource for caregivers to better understand FCPS assessment expectations for students.

-If parents determine that refusing a test is in the best interest of their child after speaking with school staff, they will need to officially notify the school of this decision.
-For certain tests like SOL and WIDA, the school will need to document the parent decision for state reporting.
+If caregivers determine that refusing a test is in the best interest of their child after speaking with school staff, they will need to officially notify the school of this decision.
+For certain tests like SOL and WIDA, the school will need to document the parent or guardian decision for state reporting.
 A form, letter, email, or documented phone conversation may be accepted for the refusal.
-Parent refusal of testing must be updated annually.
+Parent or guardian refusal of testing must be updated annually.